MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > [!div class="checklist"]
 > - Familiarize yourself with Azure Kubernetes Services pricing
-> - Stop nodes that are not in use by scaling all the User node pools manually or automatically using the [cluster autoscaler](/azure/aks/cluster-autoscaler) feature in an AKS cluster.
+> - **Cluster architecture:** Consolidate workloads and stop nodes that are not in use by scaling node pools using the [cluster autoscaler](/azure/aks/cluster-autoscaler) feature.
-> - Consider using [Azure Spot VMs](/azure/aks/spot-node-pool) for workloads that can handle interruptions, early terminations, or evictions.
+> - **Workload architecture:** Consider using [Azure Spot VMs](/azure/aks/spot-node-pool) for workloads that can handle interruptions, early terminations, and evictions.
-> - Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics.
+> - *Workload architecture:** Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics, which supports cluster scale-in operations.
 > - Review performance metrics, starting with CPU, memory, storage, and network, to identify cost optimization opportunities by cluster, nodes, and namespace.
-> - Assign pod requests and limits on AKS cluster.
-> - Define pod distribution budgets (PDB) for workloads.
 > - Separate workloads into different node pools and consider scaling user node pools to zero.

 ### Recommendations